vtinev/login-validation-task/README.md

 _Video:_ <br>
 ![image](./fixed_connected_fields.gif)

-- Use the `data/myServices.json` to render all of the Services and their respective fields.
+- Use `data/myServices.json` to render all of the Services and their respective fields.
 - The display field should show the value of the input its connected to.
 - You should be able to toggle on and off the additional service.
 - Finish the toggle styles